ORNL/cpp-proposals-pub/D1673/blas_interface.md

 [P0009](wg21.link/p0009).
 In what follows, we will call this an *incomplete domain*.

-We distinguish between "incomplete" and "sparse" domains.
-"Sparse" means that at multiindices still in the Cartesian product of extents E, but not in some set of "populated entries" P, the matrix elements are zero.
-Multiindices not in P are still valid multiindices, at least for reading.
-(It's often more efficient for sparse matrix data structures to forbid writing to multiindices not in P.  Recall that sparse matrices are just sparse graphs with weighted edges.)
-"Incomplete" means that some multiindices in the Cartesian product of extents are not even in the domain.

-In the unpacked case, we could consider the result of `triangular_view` to have a sparse domain.
-For index pairs not in the triangular view's domain, the triangular matrix has zero elements.
-The triangular view's accessor could even return zero values for those index pairs, though that would come at a run-time cost (an extra branch per access).
-Those index pairs still live in the domain of a "parent" `basic_mdspan` or `basic_mdarray`, so the memory is valid.
-It's just that users of the triangular view promise not to write to them.
-In the packed case, however, index pairs not in the triangle do not map to valid 1-D storage indices.
+It may help to compare this with sparse matrix data structures, especially the class of sparse matrix data structures that forbid "structure changes."
+The sparse matrix comes with a set of multi-indices -- the "populated elements" P -- that is a subset of the Cartesian product of extents E.  At all multi-indices in E but not in P, the matrix elements are zero.
+Users may read from them, but not write to them.

+We could design the unpacked layout `layout_blas_triangular` in the same way, by having its mapping and accessor return zero values for index pairs not in the triangle.
+The mapping would map index pairs not in the triangle to some flag value that the accessor would interpret as "return a read-only zero value."
+This would take extra machinery and overhead in the accessor (a different `reference_type` with a branch inside), but it's possible.
+Just like with `layout_blas_symmetric`, algorithms could avoid this overhead by extracting the "base layout" but respecting the triangular assumptions.

+The packed layouts do not have this issue.
+All index pairs in the Cartesian product of the extents map (nonuniquely) to a valid index in the codomain.
+For index pairs outside the triangle, the codomain index is wrong, but it's still valid.

-Here are some options for addressing this issue:
+Here are options for addressing this issue.
+We order them by our decreasing preference.

-1. "Hack" the layout mapping policy to make it complete.
-   Preserve P0009's definition of *domain*.

-2. Introduce a new category of layout mapping policy, "incomplete."
-   Redefine *domain* in P0009.

-For both the unpacked and packed cases, we could "hack" the layout mapping policy so that indices outside the triangle map to some arbitrary valid 1-D index.
-That would make the layout no longer incomplete, at the cost of making it nonunique.
-It may also incur an extra branch.
-This option "lies," but it avoids touching any existing P0009 wording.

-The other option is to redefine *domain* in P0009, and add "completeness" to the list of layout mapping policy attributes (uniqueness, contiguity, and stridedness).
-We need the latter because incompleteness, like nonuniqueness, prevents algorithm developers from writing generic code.
-Nonuniqueness prevents genericity on output arguments (see discussion above); incompleteness prevents genericity on both input and output arguments.
+1. Add a new "incomplete" category of layout mapping policy to the categories in P0009.
+Forbid users of `layout_blas_triangular` (and possibly also `layout_blas_symmetric`) layouts from accessing index pairs outside the layout's triangle.
+The layouts will not remap forbidden indices.

+2. Add a new "incomplete" category of layout mapping policy to the categories in P0009.
+Make `layout_blas_triangular` return unwriteable zero (whatever that means) for index pairs outside the triangle.
+Algorithms may get the "base layout" to avoid index remapping and accessor overhead.

+3. Change the algorithms to take "triangle" and "diagonal storage" information as separate arguments.
+Do not redefine *domain*.

+We do not prefer (3), because (1) and (2) open the door to future expansion of matrix storage formats.

 ### Combine functions that differ only by rank of arguments?